 The general market trend in India is to have a probation period between 3 and 6 months, especially in the technology and services sectors.
 During the probation period, the employer will usually have the right to terminate the employment without providing any notice (subject to certain conditions).
 Terms with respect to an employee’s probation period should be adequately captured in his/her employment agreement/appointment letter.

-In terms of Indian labour law legislation, ‘workmen’ who have undertaken at least 1 year of continuous service are entitled to a notice period of 1 month, or equivalent wages in lieu thereof.
+Workmen who have undertaken at least 1 year of continuous service are entitled to a notice period of 1 month, or equivalent wages in lieu thereof.
 In addition, the employer would be required to pay ‘retrenchment compensation’ to the workman, which is calculated at the rate of 15 days’ wages for every completed year of service.
-However, no notice period (or payment in lieu thereof) or payment of retrenchment compensation is required in the case of workmen dismissed for misconduct, provided the employer conducts an internal inquiry prior to such dismissal.
+Given that India does not recognise the employment at-will doctrine, judicial precedents have held that termination of employment without providing any prior notice would render the contract of employment as an ‘unconscionable bargain’, and hence illegal.